cdchinmoy/pythonpackage/README.md

     3. day = obj.findDay('27-02-2020');
     4. print(day)

-4. After passing date throuth the "findDay" function as a paramiter, you will get the weekday frequentry.
+4. After passing date throuth the "findDay" function as a paramiter, you will get the weekday frequently.